This Week’s Cost Intelligence

 The Stonehaven Cost Index (SCI) is provided for general information only and does not constitute a commitment, guarantee, or offer to contract at any price level.
 The index is based on publicly available commodity data and internal market assessments as of 13th January 2026.

 Actual project costs will depend on project-specific scopes, procurement routes, and commercial negotiations.
-Stonehaven Project Management Service LLC accepts no liability for any loss arising from reliance on this document without appropriate project-specific advice
+Stonehaven Project Management Service LLC accepts no liability for any loss arising from reliance on this document without appropriate project-specific advice.

 Talk To Our Team